NyaaCat/Yasui/README.md

 language: en_US
 enable: true  # enable yasui auto nerfing
 check_interval_tick: 60
-tps_disable_ai: 17.0  # remove AI if server tps lower than this value for 60 ticks
-tps_enable_ai: 19.0  # restore AI if server tps higher than this value for 60 ticks
 world_entity: 2400  # allow disable AI when entity amount greater than this value
 chunk_entity: 3  # remove AI for chunks containing more entities than this value
 ignored_world: